therealplato/dhs-mtgox-warrant/Mt-Gox-Dwolla-Warrant-5-14-13-transcribed.md

 As part of the account opening process, Wells Fargo required Karpeles and Mutum Sigillum LLC to complete a "Money Services Business (MSB) Accounts, Identification of an MSB Customer" form.
-That document was completed on May 20, 2011, and identified Mutum Sigillum LLC as a busines snot engaged in money services.
+That document was completed on May 20, 2011, and identified Mutum Sigillum LLC as a business not engaged in money services.
 The application asks several questions; to include, "Do you deal in or exchange currency for your customer?" and "Does your business accept funds from customers and send the funds based on customers' instructions (Money